-Reading has always been a super high priority with me when it comes to being a mom.
-Our rule from the time Caroline was old enough to attend to a book (six or seven months?) was to always read to her when she asked.
-Even if it was inconvenient at the moment.
+Reading has always been a high priority when it comes to being a mom.
+Our policy from the time Caroline was old enough to attend to a book at around six months was to always read to her when she asked.
+This included even if it was inconvenient at the moment.

-This Babycenter article about How to raise a reader is really super (minus the part about the Teletubbies).
-LOL!
-No, seriously, it has excellent information.
+This Babycenter article about How to raise a reader is very good with excellent information.
 Any new moms who are feeling anxious about their child’s development should read this and take it to heart.

 Caroline was watching a video of herself today from when she was two and a half.
 I knew she was a verbal two year old, but now I really marvel at her vocabulary.
 I mean I knew it at the time, but now I see it in a whole new way.
 The two keys?

-Reading ability is one of the biggest predictors of school success.
-The biggest gift you can give to your child is a love of books and print in general.
+One of the greatest gifts you can give to your child is a love of books and print in general.
 A large vocabulary will serve your child well, too.